Great Rissington Community Emergency Plan

-To this end, the parish council is currently preparing a community emergency plan, which will ensure our preparedness to deal with the initial stages of incidents such as flooding, long-term power outages, the village being cut off by snow, sink-holes or (God forbid) something as serious as a light aircraft crash or building collapse.
-We are therefore developing a plan for use in just such eventualities, albeit very much in the hope we never have to use it.
+The parish council is therefore reviewing our community emergency plan, to ensure our preparedness to deal with the initial stages of incidents such as flooding, major power outages, the village being cut off by snow, sink-holes or (God forbid) something as serious as a light aircraft crash, a major fire or building collapse.
+We need a plan for use in just such eventualities, albeit very much in the hope we never have to use it.
+The current plan can be viewed via the parish council pages on the village website.

 We already have a number of physical resources we might possibly be able to call on in a time of crisis.
-For example, the school, club, church and pub might all be used as temporary places of safety/refuge in the initial stages of an incident if required.
-We haven’t approached those responsible for these premises yet, but will be doing so within the next few weeks.
-We also have other physical resources, such as the defibrillator located at the club.
+For example, the school, club, church and pub might all be used as temporary places of safety and refuge in the initial stages of an incident if required.
+We also have other physical resources, such as the defibrillator located at the club, with another planned for installation in the telephone box.

 Perhaps more importantly, we have people – residents with a range of skills, experience and resources we would hope to be able to call upon in the event of a major incident.
 Health professionals, structural and highways engineers, chainsaw/road plough operators, qualified first aiders, electricians, builders, plumbers, all-round handy persons: these are just some of the skills that could prove invaluable in certain circumstances.
 It would also be really useful to know if you would be willing and able to offer short-term, temporary accommodation to those displaced by flood , fire etc.